nimishakarnatak/nimishakarnatak.github.io/content/authors/admin/_index.md

 #   link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ''
+email: 'nimishakarnatak12@gmail.com'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Nimisha Karnatak is a Research Fellow at Microsoft Research Lab, India working under the guidance of Dr. Mohit Jain, and Dr. Bill Theis.
-Her research interests include qualitative research in the domain of Human-Computer Interaction, ICT4D.
+I am a Research Fellow at [Microsoft Research Lab, India](https://www.microsoft.com/en-us/research/lab/microsoft-research-india/) working under the guidance of [Dr. Mohit Jain](https://www.microsoft.com/en-us/research/people/mohja/), and [Dr. Bill Theis](https://billthies.net/).
+My research interests lie at the intersection of technology and healthcare.
+I am also interested in the field of Information and Communication Technologies for Development (ICT4D).
+A significant portion of my current research work revolves around understanding the digital healthcare ecosystem in low resource communities in India.

+I received my Master's of Science in Digital Design from [IIIT, Bangalore](https://www.iiitb.ac.in/) where I was part of the Dean's Merit List.
+Before that, I completed my B.Tech. in Industrial and Production Engineering from [G.B.
+Pant University of Agriculture and Technology, Pantnagar](https://www.gbpuat.ac.in/) where I was the Vice Chancellor's Silver Medalist and recieved topper's scholarship throught the B.Tech programme.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.